 - Grated Parmesan cheese or nutritional yeast (for vegan)

 - Heat the olive oil in a large saucepan set over medium heat.

 - Add the onions and cook until they are tender, about 5 minutes.

 - To the onions, add the rice, garlic, vinegar and rosemary.
 Stir, cooking, until the rice is coated, about 1 minute.

 - Stir in the beets, kale and vegetable broth.

 - Bring the mixture to a boil, then cover and reduce heat to medium-low.

 - Cook until almost all of the liquid is absorbed, 25 to 30 minutes.

-Disclosure: This post was sponsored by McCormick.
-All opinions are my own.
-I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites.
+Disclosure: I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites.